 Investments at fair value includes investments in hedge funds and private equity funds, which are measured at the NAV of the funds, provided by the fund managers and are excluded from the fair value hierarchy.
 Investments at fair value also include direct equity investments in private companies, which are measured at fair value using valuation techniques involving quoted prices of or market data for comparable companies, similar company ratios and multiples (e.g., price/EBITDA, price/book value), discounted cash flow analyses and transaction prices observed for subsequent financing or capital issuance by the company.
-Direct equity investments in private companies are generally categorized within Level 3 of the fair value hierarchy.
+Direct equity investments in private companies are generally categorized within Level 2 or Level 3 of the fair value hierarchy.

-NOTES TO CONSOLIDATED STATEMENT OF FINANCIAL CONDITION - CONTINUED NOVEMBER 30, 2021
+NOTES TO CONSOLIDATED STATEMENT OF FINANCIAL CONDITION - CONTINUED NOVEMBER 30, 2023

-The following table presents information about the Company's investments in entities that have the characteristics of an investment company at November 30, 2021 (in thousands):
+The following table presents information about the Company's investments in entities that have the characteristics of an investment company at November 30, 2023 (in thousands):

 Fair Value (1) Unfunded Commitments

-Equity Funds (2) \$ 181 \$ 30
+Equity Funds (2) \$ 252 \$ 820

-Multi-asset Funds (3) 7,452

-Total \$ 7,633 \$ 30
+Total \$ 252 \$ 820

 - (1) Where fair value is calculated based on NAV, fair value has been derived from each of the funds' capital statements. - (2) This category primarily includes investments in equity funds that invest in the equity of various foreign private companies.
-The investments in this category cannot be redeemed; instead, distributions are received through the liquidation of the underlying assets of the funds which are primarily expected to be liquidated in approximately one year. - (3) This category includes an investment in a hedge fund that invests, long and short, primarily in multi-asset securities in domestic and international markets in both the public and private sectors.
-At November 30, 2021, 100% of the fair value of investments in this category are redeemable quarterly with 90 days prior written notice.
+The investments in this category cannot be redeemed; instead, distributions are received through the liquidation of the underlying assets of the funds which are expected to be liquidated in approximately ten years.